 Simple English definitions for legal terms

-Read a random definition: calendar year accounting period
+Read a random definition: penalty phase

 The Earl Marshal of England is a very important person who used to have power over many courts, including ones that dealt with chivalry and honor.
 They were also a judge in a court called the Marshalsea court, which doesn't exist anymore.
 The Earl Marshal is part of the herald's office, which is also known as the college of arms.
 This office has been around for a very long time and has been passed down through one family since 1672.
 Sometimes people call the Earl Marshal just "Earl Marshal."
 An earl's penny is a type of money that used to be given as part of a payment, and it's also called an earles-penny.